Would U

 "Would U" is a song by South Korean girl group Red Velvet.
-The song was released as the first track of the second season of SM Entertainment's music project SM Station.
+Written by Albi Albertsson, Belle Humble and Markus Lindell, the song was released as the first track of the second season of SM Entertainment's music project SM Station.
 The music video features Irene and actor Kim Min-jae.
 Joy did not participate in the recording because of conflicting schedules with the filming of her drama, The Liar and His Lover.

 Background and composition

 On June 23, 2017, SM Entertainment released a video teaser for the music video marking the second season of SM Station.
 On June 29, 2017, SM Entertainment release the second music video teaser.
 The song was released on July 31, 2017.

 The song has been described to be a medium tempo pop song that fits the spring season and expresses the shy heart of a girl who is waiting for her love to come true.

 Reception

 Following its initial release, "Would U" was met with positive reviews from music critics.
 Park Hee-ah of Y-Magazine viewed the track as "a song based on a very lovely plot."
 Hamchwa of the same magazine described the track as "welcoming" adding it as a "perfect song in spring".